Channel Four Television Corporation: The Box Plus Network

+In July 2007, Channel Four bought 50% of Box Television Ltd for £28 million from Emap plc.
+Emap's stake was transferred to new owners, Bauer Consumer Media, following Bauer's acquisition of Emap's publishing and radio businesses.
+In 2015, Box Television was renamed to The Box Plus Network with a new look and logo.

+On 29 January 2024, as part of a range of cuts announced by Channel Four Television Corporation, it was announced that all channels in The Box Plus Network would be closed down by the end of the year.
+The five music TV channels operated by The Box Plus Network were The Box, 4Music, Kiss, Magic and Kerrang!.
+All five channels closed at 23:59 on 30 June 2024.

 Radio

 4 Digital Group

 Channel Four was the leading member of the 4 Digital Group consortium, which included Bauer Radio, BSkyB and UTV as partners.
 In July 2007 the group was awarded a 12-year licence to operate the second national DAB radio multiplex after having defeated its only rival, National Grid Wireless, in the three-month bidding process.

 The service would have operated ten radio stations, including Channel 4 Radio, E4 Radio, Sky News Radio, and Radio Disney (in association with Disney).
 Some of the services, especially Channel 4 Radio and E4 Radio, would have competed directly with national BBC Radio stations.
 Podcast and text services were also to have been provided.
 In October 2008, Channel 4 announced that it was abandoning its plans for digital radio stations.

 4radio

 In 2006 and 2007, the 4radio brand was used for podcasts delivered by Channel 4 Radio.
 A small amount of 4radio-branded content was heard on Oneword until its closure in January 2008.